SonarSoftwareInc/dhcp_batcher/README.md

 There is an .env file located in your dhcp_batcher directory (typically /usr/share/dhcp_batcher.)
 This file has three properties in it - `SONAR_URL`, `SONAR_USERNAME`, and `SONAR_PASSWORD`.
 Enter the URL of your Sonar instance (e.g. https://example.sonar.software) in the `SONAR_URL` field.
 Enter a valid username and password that you can use to login to your instance in the `SONAR_USERNAME` and `SONAR_PASSWORD` field.
 This user requires *Account Create* and *Account Update* permissions, and should not be given any other permissions. **Do not use an administrative account here!**

 You can test the user by executing `/usr/bin/php /usr/share/dhcp_batcher/artisan sonar:test`.

+### Troubleshooting

+**By default, the batcher will not log many errors.
+You can enable enhanced logging by setting `APP_DEBUG` to `true` in your `.env` file.
+You will need to run `/usr/bin/php /usr/share/dhcp_batcher/artisan config:cache` after modifying this file.**

+Any errors are logged to `storage/logs/laravel.log`.
+You can view this in a standard installation by typing `tail -f /usr/share/dhcp_batcher/storage/logs/laravel.log` and initiating some calls from your DHCP server.

+You should not leave debug mode permanently enabled, unless you setup some kind of [log rotation](http://manpages.ubuntu.com/manpages/xenial/man8/logrotate.8.html) mechanism on the log file, as it will eventually grow to consume all storage space available.

 ### Enabling SSL